iterative/dvc.org/content/docs/user-guide/managing-external-data.md

                             data.txt \
                             hdfs://user@example.com/home/shared/data.txt
 ```

+> Please notice `/home/...` are absolute paths from the remote system's root.

 Note that as long as there is a `hdfs://...` path for your data, DVC can handle
 it.
 So systems like Hadoop, Hive, and HBase are supported!